turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_user_group.md

 # Table: jumpcloud_user_group

-An user group is a collection of users to perform group-based assignments to resources.
+A user group is a collection of users to perform group-based assignments to resources.
 User Groups provide your users access to resources.

 ## Examples